generationtux/training-modules/Module-09.md

 15. Use 2+ Queues: one for sending email (in #5); and one custom queue.
 16. Use at least one query scope in your application.
 17. Implement at least one model policy
+18. Any developer should be able to git clone your app and run docker-compose up -d and have your app running on localhost:80

 ***